 Cons of Naked Call Options

-• High margin requirements from brokers: To cover potential losses, brokers often require significant cash or collateral up front.
+- High margin requirements from brokers: To cover potential losses in selling naked options, brokers often require significant cash or collateral upfront, as a margin call may occur if the price of the option increases sharply.

 How to Manage Your Risk with Naked Calls